The Secret World of Santa Claus: Santa Claus

-Santa Claus is Father Christmas.
-(Also the main protagonist of the show).
+Santa Claus is the main protagonist of the show.
 He owns a large workshop in the North Pole with his three elves.
 He owns a sleigh with reindeer.
 It is not clear how long he has been Santa Claus or how old he is but in the episode "The 12 Labours of Santa Claus" it is revealed that he has been Santa Claus for at least 100 years.
-Also in "The Christmas Conference" he stated they had successfully ended the 451st annual Christmas Conference, so he has apparently been in the job for a long time.
-He is always shown in the classic Santa outfit; a red suit, hat, pants and black boots with golden buckles.
+Also in "The Christmas Conference" he stated that they had successfully ended the 451st annual Christmas Conference, so he has apparently been in the job for a long time.
+He is always shown in the classic Santa outfit: a red suit, hat, pants and black boots with golden buckles.
+He is voiced by Tony Robinow.

 Thoren

 Thoren is the only female elf at the workshop and she is often very caring and kind.
 Like the other elves, she always wants things to turn out best for Santa Claus and is the one who looks out for everyone's safety.
 Her powers enable her to fly, become invisible for short periods of time and she is able to translate any known language on the planet, including animals.
 Because she cannot hold her powers for long amounts of time, it is believed that she is the second oldest elf, next to Jordi.
+She is voiced by Anik Matern.

 Guilfi

 Guilfi is the tallest elf at the workshop and is great with mechanics.
 He wears a red hat and constantly has his sleeves rolled up.
-He has not graduated to the level of Master elf like Thoren or Jordi; hence why he is usually left at the workshop and has no powers (until the last episode where he develops telekinesis).
-But Santa Claus takes Guilfi with him sometimes when Jordi can't go, or goes on a mission with Jordi and Thoren.
+He has not graduated to the level of Master elf like Thoren or Jordi, hence why he is usually left at the workshop and has no powers (until the last episode where he develops telekinesis).
+Santa Claus takes Guilfi with him sometimes when Jordi can't go, or goes on a mission with Jordi and Thoren.
 He's maybe the youngest elf, but also learned the Russian language after to go to Kalicagrad with Jordi, Balbo, Thoren and Santa Claus.
+He is voiced by Teddy Lee Dillon.

 Jordi

 Presumably the oldest elf due to his refined magical skills, he is the brains of the three and primarily involved with tech and maintenance.
-He has a strong sense of responsibility and is usually no-nonsense, particularly when it comes to Guilfi, however, he has also been shown to goof off and have fun on occasion.
+He has a strong sense of responsibility and is usually no-nonsense, particularly when it comes to Guilfi, but he has also been shown to goof off and have fun on occasion.
 He is always willing to help people but usually jumps in without thinking.
 He is the shortest, wears a red hat with a pompom and his undershirt is untucked.
 He has the power to change into any animal or inanimate object for any period of time.
+He is also quite a magnet with girls, being referred to as 'cute' as well as having a brief fling with a nymph.
+He is voiced by Thor Bishopric.